SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### elements tab

-⟮c1;press del⟯ in the dom view of devtools to ⟮c2;delete the node⟯ ⟮c3;⟦⌘⟧ ⟦⌥⟧ ⟦click⟧⟯ one of those ⟮c4;triangle arrows⟯ in devtools to ⟮c5;expand/collapse all children⟯ ⟮c6;Expand and collapse⟯ DOM nodes in Chrome's devtools via the ⟮c7;right and left arrow ⟯ keys. to ⟮c8;search the DOM⟯ via ⟮c9;string⟯, ⟮c10;css selector⟯ or ⟮c11;xpath selector⟯, ⟮c12;ctrl/cmd+f⟯ in the DOM view in devtools to ⟮c13;hide the DOM node you have focused⟯ in devtools, press ⟮c14;h⟯ to edit the ⟮c15;attributes⟯/⟮c16;node type⟯ of a node while in devtools, press ⟮c17;enter⟯ and then ⟮c18;tab/shift tab around⟯
-Chrome's devtools feature an ⟮c19;element picker⟯, which can be toggled with ⟮c20;⟦⌘⟧ ⟦⇧⟧ ⟦C⟧⟯ to have an ⟮c21;element that you select in your devtools be visible in your browser window⟯, ⟮c22;right-click⟯ and then ⟮c23;click <q>scroll into view</q>⟯
+⟮c+;press del⟯ in the dom view of devtools to ⟮c+;delete the node⟯ ⟮c+;⟦⌘⟧ ⟦⌥⟧ ⟦click⟧⟯ one of those ⟮c+;triangle arrows⟯ in devtools to ⟮c+;expand/collapse all children⟯ ⟮c+;Expand and collapse⟯ DOM nodes in Chrome's devtools via the ⟮c+;right and left arrow ⟯ keys. to ⟮c+;search the DOM⟯ via ⟮c+;string⟯, ⟮c+;css selector⟯ or ⟮c+;xpath selector⟯, ⟮c+;ctrl/cmd+f⟯ in the DOM view in devtools to ⟮c+;hide the DOM node you have focused⟯ in devtools, press ⟮c+;h⟯ to edit the ⟮c+;attributes⟯/⟮c+;node type⟯ of a node while in devtools, press ⟮c+;enter⟯ and then ⟮c+;tab/shift tab around⟯ Chrome's devtools feature an ⟮c+;element picker⟯, which can be toggled with ⟮c+;⟦⌘⟧ ⟦⇧⟧ ⟦C⟧⟯ to have an ⟮c+;element that you select in your devtools be visible in your browser window⟯, ⟮c+;right-click⟯ and then ⟮c+;click <q>scroll into view</q>⟯
 ⟮h∞;<img src="FBb3y3CzDXA5P0sNEuyd.png">⟯

 ##### styles tab

-⟮c3;navigate through⟯ ⟮c1;style declarations⟯ and ⟮c1;selectors⟯ in the styles panel with ⟮c2;tab/shift-tab⟯
+⟮c+;navigate through⟯ ⟮c+;style declarations⟯ and ⟮c+;selectors⟯ in the styles panel with ⟮c+;tab/shift-tab⟯
-⟮c4;control-clicking⟯ a ⟮c5;style declaration (e.g. margin: 0.5em⟯) in the styles panel devtools ⟮c6;goes to the line where it was declared⟯
+⟮c+;control-clicking⟯ a ⟮c+;style declaration (e.g. margin: 0.5em⟯) in the styles panel devtools ⟮c+;goes to the line where it was declared⟯
-⟮c7;shift-clicking⟯ ⟮c8;the box next to a color⟯ in the styles panel devtools ⟮c9;changes its color representation (RGB, HSLA, etc.⟯)
+⟮c+;shift-clicking⟯ ⟮c+;the box next to a color⟯ in the styles panel devtools ⟮c+;changes its color representation (RGB, HSLA, etc.⟯)
 ⟮h∞;<img src="sm_2021-09-16--17-43-33-screenshot.jpg">⟯

 ##### elements+styles tab

-You can ⟮c1;force element state (such as hover, focus⟯) either by ⟮c2;right-clicking the DOM node &gt; force state⟯ and then choosing the state, or by ⟮c3;clicking the :hov button⟯ in the ⟮c3;styles panel⟯ and choosing the state
+You can ⟮c+;force element state (such as hover, focus⟯) either by ⟮c+;right-clicking the DOM node &gt; force state⟯ and then choosing the state, or by ⟮c+;clicking the :hov button⟯ in the ⟮c+;styles panel⟯ and choosing the state

 ###### box model

 flex-container:⟮h∞;<img src="sm_2021-09-16--18-04-22-screenshot.jpg">⟯⟮h∞;<img src="sm_2021-09-16--18-03-06-screenshot.jpg">⟯
-Hovering over ⟮c1;a part of the box model⟯ in the styles tab will ⟮c2;higlight that relevant thing in the page⟯ Besides by normal CSS declaration, you can ⟮c3;change any part⟯ of the CSS box model in devtools by ⟮c4;clicking on the relevant number and setting it⟯
+Hovering over ⟮c+;a part of the box model⟯ in the styles tab will ⟮c+;higlight that relevant thing in the page⟯ Besides by normal CSS declaration, you can ⟮c+;change any part⟯ of the CSS box model in devtools by ⟮c+;clicking on the relevant number and setting it⟯

 ##### console

-You can access ⟮c2;the currently selected node in the elements inspector⟯ as ⟮c1;$0⟯ in the console in devtools.
+You can access ⟮c+;the currently selected node in the elements inspector⟯ as ⟮c+;$0⟯ in the console in devtools.
-If you ⟮c3;right-click &gt; store as global variable⟯, the DOM element becomes available ⟮c4;as temp1, temp2, etc.⟯ ⟮c5;in the console⟯
+If you ⟮c+;right-click &gt; store as global variable⟯, the DOM element becomes available ⟮c+;as temp1, temp2, etc.⟯ ⟮c+;in the console⟯

 ##### other tabs/panels

-Use the ⟮c1;Media⟯ Panel in Chrome DevTools to view information and debug the ⟮c2;media players⟯ per browser tab.
+Use the ⟮c+;Media⟯ Panel in Chrome DevTools to view information and debug the ⟮c+;media players⟯ per browser tab.
-The ⟮c3;Issues⟯ tab in Chrome DevTools moves the ⟮c4;issues messages⟯ that used to ⟮c5;appear in the console⟯ into their own tab
+The ⟮c+;Issues⟯ tab in Chrome DevTools moves the ⟮c+;issues messages⟯ that used to ⟮c+;appear in the console⟯ into their own tab
-The ⟮c6;Coverage⟯ tab in Chrome DevTools can ⟮c5;help you find unused JavaScript and CSS code⟯. to use the ⟮c1;Coverage⟯ / ⟮c2;Network⟯ tab, click ⟮c3;the record button⟯, then ⟮c4;reload (or otherwise make network requests⟯)
+The ⟮c+;Coverage⟯ tab in Chrome DevTools can ⟮c+;help you find unused JavaScript and CSS code⟯. to use the ⟮c+;Coverage⟯ / ⟮c+;Network⟯ tab, click ⟮c+;the record button⟯, then ⟮c+;reload (or otherwise make network requests⟯)

 ##### tab management

-to ⟮c1;close a tab⟯ ⟮c2;within⟯ e.g.&nbsp; the ⟮c3;sources⟯ tab, use ⟮c4;alt+w⟯
+to ⟮c+;close a tab⟯ ⟮c+;within⟯ e.g.&nbsp; the ⟮c+;sources⟯ tab, use ⟮c+;alt+w⟯
-next to the ⟮c5;styles⟯ tab in devtools, there are other tabs, showing you (in order) the elements ⟮c6;event listeners registered⟯, ⟮c7;DOM Breakpoints⟯,&nbsp; ⟮c8;JS properties⟯, and ⟮c9;accessibility information⟯
+next to the ⟮c+;styles⟯ tab in devtools, there are other tabs, showing you (in order) the elements ⟮c+;event listeners registered⟯, ⟮c+;DOM Breakpoints⟯,&nbsp; ⟮c+;JS properties⟯, and ⟮c+;accessibility information⟯
-Besides the DevTools tabs ⟮c10;active by default⟯, there are ⟮c11;a bunch more⟯ tabs, which you can ⟮c12;show⟯ via ⟮c13;the command palette⟯, or via ⟮c14;the overflow menu⟯
+Besides the DevTools tabs ⟮c+;active by default⟯, there are ⟮c+;a bunch more⟯ tabs, which you can ⟮c+;show⟯ via ⟮c+;the command palette⟯, or via ⟮c+;the overflow menu⟯

 ##### global features

-Whenever you get a ⟮c1;function⟯ in devtools, you can ⟮c2;go to the place where it's defined⟯ with ⟮c3;right click &gt; show function definition⟯
+Whenever you get a ⟮c+;function⟯ in devtools, you can ⟮c+;go to the place where it's defined⟯ with ⟮c+;right click &gt; show function definition⟯

 ### code review